8.7.5 Transferee and Transferor Liabilities

 Settlement Computations in Transferee Cases

-1. This subsection covers the procedures followed by the Tax Computation Specialist (TCS) or other Appeals employee who prepares settlement computations on transferee cases.
+1. This subsection covers the procedures followed by the TCS or other Appeals employee who prepares settlement computations on transferee cases.

 2. Generally, the settlement computation in transferee cases shows a recomputation of the transferor’s unpaid liability, including assessed tax and any assessed penalties.

-3. When preparing the recomputation of tax (on Form 5278, Form 4549, etc.) show the transferor’s name, SSN, and tax period on all schedules since the recomputed tax is actually the transferor's.
+3. When preparing the recomputation of tax (on Form 5278, Form 4549, etc.) show the transferor’s name, TIN, and tax period on all schedules since the recomputed tax is actually the transferor's.

 4. Unlimited liability cases: Value of the assets the transferee receives from the transferor exceeds the transferor's unpaid tax liability, or deficiency.
 The liability of the transferee is the full amount of the unpaid tax or deficiency of the transferor.